 - Gastrocnemius tendon contracture

 - Hip subluxation or dislocation

 John C. Wilson Jr. Motion Analysis Laboratory

-The John C. Wilson Jr. Motion Analysis Laboratory at Children's Hospital Los Angeles is the only motion analysis lab in Los Angeles county, and one of only two in Southern California, dedicated to the evaluation of children with walking disorders.
+The John C. Wilson Jr. Motion Analysis Laboratory at Children's Hospital Los Angeles is the only motion analysis lab in Southern California, dedicated to the evaluation of children with walking disorders.
 It is an invaluable tool in assessing children with neuromuscular disease.
 The motion capture technology used in the lab is best known for its role in the entertainment industry, including cartoons, movies and video games.

 The complex data obtained in the lab when a child walks helps our team build a comprehensive pre-operative plan specifically for each child.
-Our research shows the motion analysis results leads to changes in surgical plans for nearly 90 percent of patients.
+Our research shows that computerized motion analysis results in changes in surgical plans for nearly 90 percent of patients.